codefionn/peekbufread/README.md

 peekbufread = { version = "*", default-features = false }
 ```

-This makes the performance of the crate marginally faster (this issue is
+This makes the performance of the crate faster (this issue is
 currently under investigation).